brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

 10. **WSUS-Clean-SID.vbs**: Cleans previous WSUS connections, ensuring a clean state before establishing new connections to the WSUS server.

-### ITSM-ModifyREGing.vbs
+### 🛠️ ITSM-ModifyREGing.vbs

 Located at `C:\ITSM-Templates\UniqueScripts\`, this script performs registry modifications on a Windows workstation as part of the ITSM process.
 To execute, right-click on the script and choose `Run with command prompt`.

-It encompasses ten distinct configurations:
+This script encompasses ten distinct configurations:

 1. **AddStartPageADM.reg**: Configures the browser homepage, setting it to a specific webpage or corporate intranet site.